Skip to main content

 }, "latest")

-• The waitTillCompleted() function accepts additional options allowing for waiting until the message with the given hash is included in a block in the main shard:
+• The waitTillCompleted() function accepts additional options allowing for waiting until the transaction with the given hash is included in a block in the main shard:

 await waitTillCompleted(CLIENT, SHARD_ID, HASH, {